 In a 10-day stretch our 6-0 and eighth-ranked Gamecocks lost on the road to a 1-4 Georgia Tech team, and a few days later a huge steroid scandal was exposed at USC by Sports Illustrated.
 The story of Tommy Chaikin can be found here, and I encourage you to read it if you never have.
 The future of South Carolina football was very much in doubt, in our minds if not in reality, during that time.

 After a late season swoon (sound familiar?) that included a 59-0 loss to Florida State, a loss at Clemson, and a loss to Indiana in the Liberty Bowl, we thought we would have a respite from bad football news for a while.
 Unfortunately, that was far from the case.

-Head Coach Joe Morrison died tragically after playing racquetball at the Sol Blatt PE Center on February 6, 1989.
+Head Coach Joe Morrison died tragically after playing racquetball at Williams-Brice Stadium on February 6, 1989.
 Not only was this a huge blow to the University, it also happened THREE DAYS before National Signing Day.
 Within two weeks Sparky Woods was hired from Appalachian State to try to put the pieces back together.

 I’m trying to keep these flashbacks short and concise – under 10 minutes, but this one does run long because so much happened in 1988.
 (Plus I bore you with a couple of personal stories.)

 Oh, and on a side note, the music in each Buckshots will come from the year we are featuring.
 I’m sure you recognize both songs so far, 1987 was “Walk Like and Egyptian” by The Bangles, and in the this episode we have “Faith” by George Michael.
 (Don’t judge, I’m just trying to give you a flavor of the time!)

 Click here or click the graphic to listen.
 Enjoy!

 Coach Morrison was playing at stadium, not Sol Blatt